 Campus 3 Eiken, the health campus of the UAntwerp, together with the UZA (University Hospital Antwerp) is located in Wilrijk, cycling distance from the centre of Antwerp in a beautiful wooded environment.
 In the 1970s, an extensive master plan was formulated for the campus.
 In the past 50 years, this master plan has only been realised to a limited extent, which means that today the campus, with its limited cohesion and many lacunae in supporting infrastructure, defines the daily reality of the students, professors and the support personnel of the university.

 The UAntwerp understands that in a competitive and increasingly global context, the fight to win students is won by more than education; the value of high-quality housing, supporting functions and a true campus feeling are becoming increasingly important.
 The UAntwerp also realises that this complex exercise is not their core business and has, therefore, organised a contest based on a participative model of private-public partnership in an effort to maintain the necessary financial room to be able to concentrate on its core tasks, while simultaneously increasing the allure of the university and attracting more students.
 The model of a 50-year leasehold is perfect for LIFE, with its long-term vision as a developer-investor-manager.

 Quality of Life

-LIFE was awarded first prize with its innovative concept based on a number of core themes which function as the foundation of the campus 2.0.
+LIFE was awarded first prize with its innovative concept based on a number of core themes as the foundation of the campus 2.0.